lionelmace/learn-ibm-terraform/README.md

     terraform show
     ```

-1. The output of terraform graph is in the DOT format, which can easily be converted to an image by making use of dot provided by GraphViz:
+2. Terraform graph outputs the visual execution graph of Terraform resources.
+The graph is outputted in DOT format, which can easily be converted to an image by making use of dot provided by GraphViz:

     ```sh
     terraform graph | dot -Tsvg > graph.svg